Icehawk78/Kardashev/Rules_pictures.md

 Phase 1: Bidding

-At the beginning of each turn, players will bid via a Vickrey auction to explore space.
+At the beginning of each turn, players will bid to explore space.
 Draw and reveal a tile from the bag.
-Each player secretly decides how many resources to bid, and holds that number of colonies in their hand.
+Each player secretly decides how many resources they are willing to pay, and holds that many colonies in their hand.
 All players reveal their bids simultaneously.
+The player with the highest bid wins and pays the second highest bid (known as a Vickrey auction).
 If there is a tie for highest bid, those players roll a die to determine the winner.
-The winner pays the second highest bid.
-(Note, if two players tie for the highest bid, the "second highest" bid is the same.
-It is the second highest bid, not second highest price).
+In this case, the "second highest" bid is the same.
+It is the second highest bid, not second highest price.
 If you win the bid, pay the bank.
 If another player wins the bid, they pay you.

           BIDDING EXAMPLE - with tied bid